Opinion polling for United States presidential elections: 1976

-Jimmy Carter opened up a large lead over incumbent President Gerald Ford due to dissatisfaction with Watergate, Ford's pardon of Nixon and the sluggish economy.
+Former Governor of Georgia Jimmy Carter—the Democratic candidate, opened up a large lead over President Ford due to dissatisfaction with Watergate, Ford's pardon of former president Richard Nixon and the sluggish economy.
 Ford closed the gap near the end of the campaign with good debate performances, among other things.
 He was hurt by his comment that there was no Soviet domination of Eastern Europe and ran out of time to close the polling gap with Carter, who won by a narrow margin.